Amsterdam is the 17th century capital of the Netherlands.

-This Art Museum has around 8000 paintings, portraits, sculptures, weapons, clothes, dolls, etc displayed in its 80 galleries.
+The art museum has around 8000 paintings, portraits, sculptures, weapons, clothes, dolls, etc., displayed in its 80 galleries.

 Van Gogh Museum

-Van Gogh Museum is dedicated to the 19th-century painter Vincent Van Gogh and is one of Amsterdam’s most visited museums.
+Van Gogh Museum is an art museum dedicated to the 19th-century painter Vincent Van Gogh and his contemporaries.

-Amsterdam Zoo was founded in 1838 and is one of the oldest Zoos in the World.
+Amsterdam’s ARTIS Royal Zoo was founded in 1838, making it one of the oldest zoos in the World.

 Anne Frank House

 The Anne Frank House is a biographical museum dedicated to Jewish wartime diarist Anne Frank.

 The Museum lets you experience the times described in the diary of the young girl, Anne Frank.